VirtualWolf/esp32-sensor-reader-mqtt/README.md

     "ntp_server": "10.0.0.1"
 ```

-By default, the board will restart itself automatically if it's not able to either read the sensor or publish to the MQTT topic after a period of time (two minutes if using a DHT22 or BME280 sensor, ten minutes for the PMS5003).
+By default, the board will restart itself automatically if it's not able to either read the sensor or publish to the MQTT topic after a period of time (ten minutes for the PMS5003, two minutes for any other sensor).
 You can override this by setting the `disable_watchdog` option:

 ```json
     "disable_watchdog": true